martin-brennan/writing.martin-brennan.com/_notes/library.md

 * [[the_grapes_of_wrath|Steinbeck, John -- The Grapes of Wrath]] 📖🌟
 * [[hells_angels|Thompson, Hunter S. -- Hell's Angels]] 📖
 * Thompson, Hunter S. -- Fear and Loathing in Las Vegas
-* Thompson, Hunter S. -- Fear and Loathing in America
+* Thompson, Hunter S. -- Fear and Loathing in America: The Brutal Odyssey of an Outlaw Journalist 1968–1976 📖
+* Thompson, Hunter S. -- The Rum Diary
 * [[bluebeard|Vonnegut, Kurt -- Bluebeard]] 📖
 * [[breakfast_of_champions|Vonnegut, Kurt -- Breakfast of Champions]] 📖🌟
 * Vonnegut, Kurt -- Slaughterhouse Five 📖